PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-12 06:53:59
+Last updated: 2024-04-12 06:54:33
-Random Quote: I never wanted any of it to change, but that's not how life works. - Ted Mosby
+Random Quote: Little did I know that I would be stepping into a nightmare full of mystery, mayhem and murder.
+I think I'm going to love it here. - Wednesday Addams